PacktPublishing/Kubernetes-Secrets-Handbook/ch01/example01/readme.md

 # Kubernetes Secret Management Handbook

 ## Chapter 1 - Example 1
+### Overview and outcomes
-This example provides a walktrough to build the binary of our "Hello World" Golang flavor and run it using Podman Dekstop.
+This example provides a walktrough to build the binary of our "Hello World" Golang flavor, run it using Podman Dekstop, then deploy the same application on Kubernetes.

+The goals are too:
+- refresh knowledge about building a container image
+- perform the build and run on your local environment
+- deploy on Kubernetes and discover the differences with Podman (or Docker)

+### Get your environment ready
 First clone the git repository:
 ```
 git clone https://github.com/PacktPublishing/Kubernetes-Secret-Management-Handbook.git